pavel-maltsev/IBM-Cloud-Pak-for-Data/README.md

 # Skills

-Team requirements for the starting the CP4D journey are [located here](/Requirements/skills_requirements.md)
+Team requirements for the starting the CP4D journey are [here](/Requirements/skills_requirements.md)

 # Manta FAQ